hardin47/website/Math158/Notes/02b-diag1.md

 [6] Box plot (histogram) of residuals.

 What do I do if the plots show that the conditions don't hold??
-1. Abandon regression model and use something more appropriate (nonparametrics, time series, loess, ...)
+1. Abandon regression model and use something more appropriate.
+If you are interested in the coefficients: nonparametrics, time series, random forests.
+If you are only interested in prediction, maybe it is okay that the conditions don't hold?
+But maybe not (e.g., independence is key!).
+Other prediction models include: random forests, support vector machines, neural networks, loess (smoothing).
 2. Transform the variables so that the model does hold.

 #### Violating Linearity {-}